Ritika24052002/Flipkart-clone/README.md

   - `utils.css`: Utility styles that can be reused across the website.
   - `responsive.css`: Styles for making the website responsive on different screen sizes.

+## Demo Site
+Here is the demo site of the web page: [Click here to visit our website](http://127.0.0.1:5500/index.html)

 ## Responsive Design

 The website includes a `responsive.css` file to ensure that the site layout adapts well to different screen sizes, making it mobile-friendly.